periode/robot-liberation-theater/README.md

 * spinning tree - arb, claire and reine
 * overworked robot - andrija, brooke and kate
-* call center robot - jennifer and mateo
+* call overflow - jennifer and mateo
 * lost robot - ali and lateefa
-* spinning robot - arantza and reine
+* agnes - arantza and reine
 * navigator and wanderer robots - luize and nahil
 * tourist robot - mei and siba
 * love robot - grace and isabella